We are passionate about growing a brave, connected and inclusive community on foresight & futures.

 CO-FOUNDER + DIRECTOR

 Victoria is a builder of things - teams, strategies, services and futures - and uses strategic foresight and participatory futures tools to create more resilient and adaptive strategies, and purposeful cultures.
-She is the creator of the Aotearoa Futures Network Map, Co-Founder and Director of Speculative Futures Auckland.
+She is the creator of the Aotearoa Futures Network Map, Co-Founder and Director of Design Futures Aotearoa.
 She is a member of the Global Futures Society and a regular contributor to consumer and academic publications worldwide.

 • Jade Tang-Taylor